NACLab/ngc-learn/docs/modeling/neurons.md

     :noindex:
 ```

-### The Fitzhugh-Nagumo Cell
+### The FitzHugh–Nagumo Cell

-This cell models dynamics over voltage `v` and a recover variable `w` (which
+This cell models dynamics over voltage `v` and a recover variable `w` (where `w`
 governs the behavior of the action potential of a spiking neuronal cell).
 In
-effect, the Fitzhugh-Nagumo model is a set of two coupled differential equations
+effect, the FitzHugh-Nagumo model is a set of two coupled differential equations
 that simplify the four differential equation Hodgkin-Huxley (squid axon) model.
 A voltage `v_thr` can be used to extract binary spike pulses.